-It is noted the site access has been revised since the previous consultation as previously site access was proposed via The Surgery.
+The site access has been revised since the previous consultation as previously site access was proposed via The Surgery.
 Access is now proposed via an existing agricultural field access between two residential properties, no.24 and no.26, from The Street.

 The Regulation 19 Consultation includes a site assessment form completed by the Council for the site and in terms of access the score is 'amber' and it is stated 'solution proposed by FW Properties has the same issues for NCC as access via The Surgery site would - concern about the need for third party land, including ponds to both the east and west, to create pedestrian footpaths, particularly to connect with existing provision to the east (the land appears to be in the ownership of multiple landowners).
 Visibility splays would need to be appropriate to the prevailing traffic speeds.'

 The site assessment concludes that 'Ongoing discussions with the promoter of the site have confirmed that they have continued to seek a resolution to achieving a suitable access and visibility splays to this site.
 The Highways Authority has advised that it is likely that any solution will require the addition of third-party land.
 The site continues to be considered as a preferred option for development in the settlement, for up to 25 dwellings, subject to an appropriate access into the site, with adequate visibility, being achieved.'

-The existing agricultural access track passes between two existing residential properties and measures approximately 5.48m in width for the majority of its length and is bounded on each side by residential properties and their associated amenity spaces.
-It is clear the developer does not own sufficient land to provide the required access and visibility splay to serve such a development with some of this required land being within the ownership of our clients as well as other neighbouring properties.
-This is also clearly insufficient to provide a safe and suitable access that would meet highway requirements to serve a major development such as this.
+The existing agricultural access track passes between two existing residential properties (24 and 26 The Street) and measures approximately 5.48m in width for the majority of its length and is bounded on each side by the residential properties and their associated amenity spaces.
+It is clear the developer does not own sufficient land to provide the required access and visibility splay to serve such a development with some of this required land being within the ownership of residents who have categorically and on multiple occasions declined any opportunity to sell or even entertain selling their land.

+Residents of 24 and 26 also have been formally represented with this statement, as part of One Planning submitted objections on VC ROC2.
+This also goes for the farther neighbouring properties at numbers 22, 20 who may potentially own land that could form part of visibility splay.
+Residents at no. 22 and 20 (myself) also categorically refuse to sell their land and have indicated as such in a formal representation to this Reg 19 VC ROC2 also by One Planning.
+This situation is therefore evidently insufficient to provide a safe and suitable access that would meet highway requirements to serve a major development such as this.
 Typically, a development of this level would need to be served by a minimum Norfolk County Council Type 6 Access Rd with an overall width of approximately 7.8metres, including margins for kerbing, public utility strips and pedestrian access.
-We can confirm our clients are not willing to sell and therefore the required access and visibility splays cannot be achieved and therefore the site is not deliverable or developable.
+Formal representations from all applicable landowners stating they will not sell the required land means access and visibility splays cannot be achieved and therefore the site is not deliverable or developable.